yuqiii-wang/KnowledgeNotes/math/finance/quant/risks.md

 In implementation, it includes costs of money, e.g., interests paid to lenders.
 If the collateral is bond, need to consider coupon yields.

+### Mark-To-Market (MTM) Value as Fair Value

+MTM value is the real time price of an asset, and often considered as a close approximation of the fair value of this asset.
+However, MTM value is subject to short-time fluctuation that might not reflect the fair value.

+Remediation is to include fluctuations (e.g., std variances) to indicate how much MTM prices deviate from moving average price (highly volatile asset MTM prices are not accurate to estimate fair value of the asset).

 ### Margin-at-Risk (MaR)

 Margin-at-Risk (short: MaR) quantifies the "worst case" margin-call and is only driven by market prices （持有仓位低于保证金）.